 Here’s a quick test to see if your benefits FAQs are pulling their weight.

-Take a question that your benefits team hears over and over again.
+Take a question your benefits team hears over and over.
 Maybe it’s something like, “What is a typical deductible for a high-deductible health plan?”

 For a moment, pretend you’re an employee.
 Turn on your stopwatch, and…